Yoeri-z/pocketbase_helpers/README.md

   //optionally limit the number of fields that is included in the result
   //if left empty all fields are returned
   fields: ['id', 'title', 'status']
-  //also has header and query fields to add those to your request
-  headers: {}
-  query: {}
 );

 // Fetch full list